mahesh989/Linear_Regression/README.md

 ![Image Alt Text](model-summary-2_statsmodel.png)

 ## 4. Optimization of the Model

+### 4.1 Cross Validation

+The mean RMSE score marginally increased after VIF preprocessing, which was used to analyse the model performance for "motor_updrs" and "total_updrs."
+The performance of the model for "motor_updrs" was rather stable, with RMSE scores falling between around 2.332 and 5.099.
+After VIF preprocessing, the lowest RMSE score was obtained (about 2.332).
+The mean RMSE score for 'total_updrs' increased significantly from around 5.333 to 5.298.
+VIF preprocessing had a negligible effect on the performance of the 'total_updrs' model, with RMSE scores varying between around 2.571 and 8.362.
+The 'total_updrs' original data yielded the lowest RMSE score, which was around 2.571.
+The findings imply that the original data marginally outperformed the VIF-preprocessed data in terms of RMSE for both "motor_updrs" and "total_updrs," but these differences were not statistically significant.

 ### 4.1 Handling Outliers

 The Interquartile Range (IQR) approach is used by the code to find outliers in a dataset.
 Each column's IQR is determined, upper and lower boundaries are established based on a threshold, and any rows that fall outside of these constraints are either removed or replaced by the mean values.
 Extreme data items that might bias the model's performance and cause overfitting are removed or replaced using this approach.
 By minimising the impact of outliers on the training process, this data-cleaning technique  may improve the resilience and accuracy of the model.

 We found that, after eliminating outliers from the dataset, the explanatory power of both the "Motor UPDRS" and "Total UPDRS" models somewhat declined.
 The R2 for the 'Motor UPDRS' model declined from 0.2286 to 0.2127, while the R2 for the 'Total UPDRS' model went from 0.2581 to 0.2386.
 This implies that either the original data distribution, impacted by the outliers, contributed favourably to model performance, or that outliers may have held important information.
 The baseline models were still unable to adequately explain the variation of the target variable when outliers were removed.